Timing is everything.

-They are also a good way to announce special offers that last over a certain period of time, to encourage them to upgrade to a newer version, and more.
+They are also a good way to announce special offers that last over a certain period, encourage them to upgrade to a newer version and more.

-The "trigger" option (only available for app push notifications) enables you to send a notification from one minute to several days after users have installed the app or triggered an action in the app.
+The "trigger" option enables you to send a notification from one minute to several days after users have installed the app or triggered an action in the app.

 Trigger campaigns are useful to manage a wide variety of use cases, from simple welcome notifications sent shortly after users install the app to advanced abandoned cart alerts.